IBM-Cloud/docs/services/mobileaccess/custom-auth-android.md

 # Configuring the {{site.data.keyword.amashort}} client SDK for Android
 {: #custom-android}

+*Last updated: 28 June 2016*
+{: .last-updated}

-Configure your Android application that is using custom authentication to use the {{site.data.keyword.amashort}} client SDK and connect your application to {{site.data.keyword.Bluemix}}.
+Configure your Android application with custom authentication to use the {{site.data.keyword.amashort}} client SDK, and connect your application to {{site.data.keyword.Bluemix}}.

 ## Before you begin
 {: #before-you-begin}